Pros and Cons of Creating a Mobile-Friendly Website

 Separate mobile versions or apps can be developed, too.

 These sites involve different content (texts, images, and videos) that is equally important to users.
-Social media networks are some of them.
-These sites usually have a mobile version.
+The companies that provide training platform development services or social network design, should consider a mobile version for such solutions.
 Their owners double-check that all the content is displayed correctly, while responsive designs may have unplayable content.